haoxintong/ResidualAttentionNetwork-Gluon/Readme.md

 the pipeline is training res-att-net56 on 8 1080ti GPUs with nvidia-dali and BytePS, which allow to finish in 1 hour for cifar10.

+The result below can be reproduced by running `scripts/train_bps.sh`.

 |Layers|batch_size|lr|warmup|mix_up|alpha|epsilon|max_accuracy|
 |:---|:---|:---|:---|:---|:---|:---|:---|
 |56| 1024|2.0|5|False|0.2|-|0.956631 |